mryes2020/compact_scanner/README.md

 # Compact Scanner
-A simple python script that scans a target very fastly.
+A simple python script that scans a target very fast.

 # Installation
 This is how to install the program <br/>